 1903: James Ritchie & Son designed the mechanism for the first floral clock in the world which is situated in Princes Street Gardens, Edinburgh.

-1912: James Ritchie & Son manufactured and presented a non-dial chiming clock to St Giles Kirk in 1912.
+1912: James Ritchie & Son manufactured and presented a non-dial chiming clock to St Giles Kirk.